jamesmnixon/HubitatCustom/README.md

 The Central Scene handling code now supports up to 5 button taps through the attribute "multiTapButton".

-The attribute "multiTapButton" can be used in rule machine.
+The attribute "multiTapButton" can be used in rule machine to trigger on multiple taps.
+In Rule Machine, choose the "Custom Attribute" capability, then choose your device, then choose select the "multiTapButton" attribute followed by the equal "=" compariso and the value of the attribute that you want to trigger on.

 Whenever a button is tapped, there will be a "multiTapButton" event (in addition to "traditional" pushed and doubleTap events, which you can still use).
 The multiTapButton attribute value is specified in decimal notation, with the whole-number part  (i.e., before the decimal) being the button number, and the decimal part indicating the number of taps.
 Thus, for example, multiTapButton = 4.3  means that button 4 was tapped 3 times.

 ## Supervision Support
 This driver now supports Z-Wave's command supervision class.
 The Supervision command class allows the Hubitat hub to receive confirmation from a device that a command was received and processed.
 If the hub doesn't receive that confirmation, it will re-send the command.
 What this means is improved reliability (for devices that implement the Supervision command class).